-The rocks you choose shouldn’t be too big or too small, about the size of a medium potato should be fine, or somewhat bigger than a golf ball.
+The rocks you choose shouldn’t be too big or too small; about the size of a medium potato should be fine, or somewhat bigger than a golf ball.

 Because small and big sauna rocks typically react differently to getting water splashed on them, it’s recommended to have a mixture of small and somewhat larger sauna rocks.

-How Often Should I Replace My Sauna Rocks?
+How Often Should I Replace Sauna Rocks?

-This will help to provide better air circulation, and to rotate which rocks are sitting at the bottom of the pile, as these rocks will be sitting closest to the heater, and will likely disintegrate faster than the rest.
+This will help to provide better air circulation and to rotate which rocks are sitting at the bottom of the pile, as these rocks will be sitting closest to the heater and will likely disintegrate faster than the rest.

-It’s very tempting to empty a whole bucket of water on to a sauna stove and enjoy the massive burst of heat that gets created.
+It’s very tempting to empty a whole bucket of water onto a sauna stove and enjoy that massive burst of heat that gets created.

 The fact that there is even a name for that sensation means there are some tricks you can learn to get the best Löyly possible.